NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 `end_height` if both are set.
 - `labels` (string, or list of strings): A label or labels to be assigned to this object.
 Always automatically assigned "placers"
+- `placed_object_above` (string, or list of strings): A label for an existing object in your configuration whose X/Z position will be used for this placer's (and the placed object's) starting position.
+Overrides `placed_object_position`.
+Please use `end_height_relative_object_label` if you need to set the held object's ending Y position.
-- `placed_object_labels` (string, or list of strings): A label for an existing object in your configuration that will be used as this device's placed object, or new label(s) to associate with a new placed object.
+- `placed_object_labels` (string, or list of strings): A label for an existing object in your configuration that will be used as this placer's placed object, or new label(s) to associate with a new placed object.
 Other configuration options may use this label to reference this object or a group of objects.
 Labels are not unique, and when multiple objects share